 Review the Future, Technology’s (Accelerating) Impact on Culture.

 Hosts Ted Kupper (@tedkupper) and Jon Perry (@perryjon) are two more smart and accelaware young futurists, based in Los Angeles, CA USA.
 I enjoy their insights on the way our lives and work are being impacted by accelerating computing, communication, automation and nanotechnologies.
-Though their assumptions about biotech and longevity are far too optimistic for my tastes, as discussed in Chapter 2.
+Though their assumptions about the future of biotech and longevity are far too overoptimistic, most everything else they talk about is very well done.

-The Edge: The Power to Change Your Life Now, Tony Robbins.
-Google Play.
+The Edge: The Power to Change Your Life Now, and The Tony Robbins Show, Tony Robbins.

 A great quick intro to Robbin’s approach to taking control of our inner feelings, thoughts, and beliefs, improving our health and energy, and using a vastly better inner world to practice better foresight and action in the outer world.
 If you don’t already think you’re in a peak emotional and mental state, and even if you do, I recommend this 2 CD overview of his world view and toolsets.
 If you find this as valuable as I think you will, make the commitment to read his entire classic 512 page book, Awaken The Giant (Within), 1991/2013.
 Very likely that will be one of the best investments you’ll ever make.

 The Tim Ferriss Show, Tim Ferriss.